Save 1/100th of a tree

 The Autoette was produced by the Autoette Electric Car Co.of

-early 1960's.
-It was a small electric car, probably a 2-seater
+into the 1970s.
+It was a small electric car, generall a 1 or 2-seater

 designed for running short errands.
 The vehicles were apparently